Charged with a Crime? Call for a consultation

 Under North Carolina General Statute § 14-51.3, a person is justified in using non-deadly force when they reasonably believe it’s necessary to defend themselves or someone else against the imminent use of unlawful force.

-When Is Deadly Force Allowed?
+When Is Deadly Force Allowed in North Carolina?

 Deadly force is justified without a duty to retreat if both of the following are true: